tomomilove/tomomilove.github.io/blog.md

 permalink: /blog/
 month: September
 ---
+# 24 September
+## Better search
+The search functionality on this website has been changed.
+Why don't you try it out?

+The reason for the change is primarily because I didn't want to use Google Site Search, since that had ads.
+This is supposed to be a beautiful personal website of love, so it can't have silly ads, right?

+There are some other benefits as well.
+For example, I was able to get the search results to match the style of the website (fonts and colors), which makes the whole experience prettier and more elegant.

+One drawback is that this search doesn't seem to be able to handle Japanese characters at all.
+That's something I could potentially fix on another day, though it would require a lot of effort with only marginal benefit.

+So anyway, if this search engine doesn't come from Google, where does it come from?
+I didn't code it myself.
+It's called "Tipue Search" (not really sure why), and I got it from [this Github project](https://github.com/jekylltools/jekyll-tipue-search).

+You might be wondering: Is it really okay for me to take someone else's code and stick it in my own website?
+Doesn't that violate copyright or something?

+That's why you have to read the software license.
+In this case, it says:

+"Copyright (c) 2017 Nick

+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

+The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software."

+Basically, you can use it for anything you want, as long as you keep this license declaration with it.
+That's fairly common in the software world, and it's a real blessing!

 # 23 September
 ## Recycling the Blue Apron box
 Yesterday I received my first Blue Apron shipment, and cooked it.
 Today, I had to get rid of the box.